-- ii) This penalty may be imposed without the necessity of a hearing in terms of GCR 175 and becomes effective upon the earlier of: - a.
+- i) During a round, the maximum allowed lateness will be 30 minutes.
+Any lateness more than 30 minutes will result in the crew being time-barred. - This penalty may be imposed without the necessity of a hearing in terms of GCR 175 and becomes effective upon the earlier of: - a.
 Written notification of exclusion - b.
 OR the publication of any set of provisional results reflecting such exclusion. - ii) Exclusion for exceeding the maximum permitted lateness may only be announced at the end of a section or at the end of a Round. - iii) The exclusion time may be increased at any point by the Stewards upon the proposal by the Clerk of the Course.
-The crews concerned shall be informed of this decision as soon as possible. - iv) Example of On-Time: - A crew that is supposed to check in at control at 18h58min, shall be considered on time if the check-in procedure takes place between 18h58min '00' seconds, and 18h58min '59' seconds. - v) Example of Penalty:
+The crews concerned shall be informed of this decision as soon as possible.

+iv) Example of On-Time:

+A crew that is supposed to check in at control at 18h58min, shall be considered on time if the check-in procedure takes place between 18h58min '00' seconds, and 18h58min '59' seconds.

+v) Example of Penalty: